How to succeed running a business from home.

 Social media accounts

-Public liability insurance - offers financial protection if your business is responsible for injuring a member of the public, or damages their property.
+Public liability insurance - offers financial protection if your business is responsible for injuring a member of the public, or damaging their property.

 Employers’ liability insurance - if you have any employees, this insurance is a legal requirement.
 It protects you against claims made by employees against you.